Don’t think science fiction is for you? Think again. Here are all the best science fiction books to introduce you to the power of sci fi.

 Between the Hulu tv series and the recent sequel, Margaret Atwood’s The Handmaid’s Tale is experiencing a surge in popularity.
 After the fall of the United States, the theocratic patriarchal society Gilead is now in power.
 Due to an epidemic of infertility, most of the elite women cannot have children.
 Instead, they use handmaids, women of the lower caste forced to submit to men to bear a child for the upper class.
 The Handmaid’s Tale is written as the diary of one such handmaiden, Offred, as she struggles to survive in a brutal society, hoping to one day escape.
 A modern classic, The Handmaid’s Tale is the perfect book if you want a taste of the dystopian side of science fiction.

 Best Science Fiction Short Stories

 The best science fiction books are just novels.
-If you are curious about science fiction, but not ready to commit to a full length novel, you should try reading science fiction short stories.
+If you are curious about science fiction, but not ready to commit to a full-length novel, you should try reading science fiction short stories.
 The absolute best collection out there is The Science Fiction Hall of Fame, Volume One.
-Basically, all the biggest names in science fiction got together and voted on the best of the best.
+All the biggest names in science fiction got together and voted on the best of the best.
 Asimov, Heinlein, Bradbury, Clarke.
 Ordered chronologically, you get to see the evolution of sci fi from the ’30s to the ’60s.
-A great introduction into classic science fiction.
+A great introduction to classic science fiction.

 What do you think are the best science fiction books for those new to the genre?